codenameyau/intro-to-bash/material/01-jobs.md

 # Intro to Bash - Chapter 1.
-The Basics
+Jobs

 ## Table of Contents

-- The basics
 - Sessions
 - Environment variables
 - Job control
 - Signals
-- Scripting

 ### What is Bash
 - String-based scripting language